Non-Abelian Symmetry Operators from Hanging Branes in $AdS_5 \times S^5$: Fusion of Hanging Branes

-The resultant configuration is a stack of two hanging D5-branes whose effective holonomy is simply $\widetilde{\alpha} + \widetilde{\alpha}' = \alpha + \alpha'$, as desired.
-More precisely, the effective holonomy is that associated with the center-of-mass mode of the stack of D5-branes \cite{Bah:2023ymy}.
+The result is a stack of two hanging D5-branes whose effective holonomy is $\widetilde{\alpha} + \widetilde{\alpha}' = \alpha + \alpha'$, as desired, which is associated with the center-of-mass mode of the stack of D5-branes \cite{Bah:2023ymy}.
 Due to the tracelessness of $\mathfrak{su}(2)$-valued gauge fields, the enhanced non-Abelian component of the Chan-Paton gauge field does not contribute to the topological coupling of interest.
-It also follows that we can keep fusing more hanging branes together in a similar fashion as long as they share the same worldvolume, and this operation is associative.
-The detailed dynamics underlying the brane recombination mechanism outlined above will be described in \cite{inprogress}.
+We can similarly keep fusing more hanging branes as long as they share the same world volume.
+This operation is associative.
+See~\cite{Bah:2026gcf} for details on the brane dynamics underlying fusion.

-If instead the coefficients $m^{ab}$ and $(m')^{ab}$ are non-zero along independent $\mathfrak{u}(1)$ factors in the Cartan subalgebra, then they generate simultaneous rotations in orthogonal planes in $SO(6)$.
-In this sense, the two D5-KK bound states are supported on orthogonal 2d subspaces $\Sigma^2$.
-What appears as a parallel fusion in the low energy effective theory is really two non-coincident D5-KK bound states in the full 10d string theory background sharing the same external support $\gamma^1 \times M^3$.
-In fact, this is precisely the reason why we could build a symmetry operator labeled by a generic element in the maximal torus $T_0$ in the first place, parametrized by three angles $(\alpha,\alpha',\alpha'') \in \mathfrak{u}(1)^3$.
-Symmetry operators ``supported'' along orthogonal $\mathfrak{u}(1)$ directions commute, and so the associated holonomies do not directly add, but form a linear combination as in \eqref{eq:simplified_fusion}.
+If instead we have $g=\exp(\alpha m)$, $g'=\exp(\alpha' m')$ with $m$ and $m'$ nonzero along independent factors in the Cartan subalgebra $\mathfrak{u}(1)^{\oplus 3}$, then they generate simultaneous rotations in orthogonal planes in $SO(6)$.
+In this sense, the two D5-KK bound states are supported on orthogonal 2D subspaces $\Sigma^2$.
+What appears as a parallel fusion in the low-energy effective theory is really two noncoincident D5-KK bound states in the full 10D string theory background sharing the same external support $\gamma^1 \times M^3$.
+This is why we can build a symmetry operator labeled by a generic element in the maximal torus, parametrized by three angles $(\alpha,\alpha',\alpha'') \in \mathfrak{u}(1)^{\oplus 3}$.
+Symmetry operators ``supported'' along orthogonal $\mathfrak{u}(1)$ directions commute, and so the associated holonomies do not directly add.